Abanihar/1st-repo/README.md

 # 1st-repo
 Auther - Abanihar Nag
 <br>
-this code is written in java language
+This code is written in c language
 <br>
-purpose - to print a equilateral triangle pattern using stars
+Purpose - to print a equilateral triangle pattern using stars